jaredreich/jellytune/README.md

 <details>
 <summary>What is the difference between "Cached" and "Downloaded"?</summary>

-*Cached:*
-the song is available offline

-*Downloaded:* every song on the entire album is cached and protected from cache clearing
+Cached means the song is available offline, and Downloaded means every song on the entire album is cached and protected from cache clearing.
 </details>

 ### Localization